How can I communicate more effectively?

 - The exact amount of time to devote to each step of the process, including the final step of specific commitment

-What does football have to do with creating quality communication?
+What does football have to do with learning how to communicate effectively?
 Building rapport is the cornerstone of getting people on your side.
 But there’s more to rapport than just mirroring – don’t worry, we’ll cover how that works too – there’s also the order you unroll your message.
 Follow this model and you’ll be able to score a touchdown when making an ask, whether it’s pitching your business to an investor, getting a raise, or even asking a friend for a favor.

-Just like on the football field, the last few inches can be the hardest.
+Just like on the football field, the last few inches before you reach the end zone can be the hardest to travel.
 But the rewards of effective, consistent communication patterns?
 Astounding.
-Here’s how to get you down the field.
+Here’s how to get you down the field toward effective communication.

 Effective communication means thinking in patterns

-The key to winning people over and getting them to say “YES!” is understanding how communication models actually work.
-Tony’s model of a football field that we outline here shows not just how to communicate effectively with the most power order for crafting your message, but also how much time should be devoted to each step.
+The key to winning people over and getting them to say “YES!” to your proposals is understanding how communication models actually work.
+How are you connecting with those around you?
+Is your message really being received?
+Tony’s model of a football field that we outline here shows not just how to communicate effectively with the most powerful order for crafting your message, but also how much time should be devoted to each step of the communication process.
 The yardage shows you what proportion each step takes, so 40 yards = 40% of the total communication time.

 Step 1: Build identification and rapport (+40 yards)

+Sometimes you instantly have a good rapport with someone; other times, it takes time and effort to develop.
 Rapport comes from feeling like we have something in common with another person.
-When we think we have things in common, we’re more comfortable; when more comfortable, the more we enjoy being with others.
-Building rapport includes questions that are the backbone of small talk: where people come from, what they do, even talking about the weather.
+When we think we have things in common, we’re more comfortable; when we’re more comfortable, the more we enjoy being with others.
+Building rapport includes asking questions that are the backbone of small talk: where people come from, what they do, even talking about the weather.

-But the real secret of building rapport lies in the nonverbal.
+But the real secret of building rapport lies in how you nonverbally communicate with people.
 How you use your body makes up 93% of what people respond to, so its critical for effective communication.
 This is why mirroring – where you match someone’s body movements, energy level, even breathing pattern – is a widely used technique to get people on your side.
 Start by following the person’s movements as a way to establish a connection.
 Are their legs crossed?
 Cross yours.
 Do they talk with their hands?
 Do the same.
-A quick test for physical rapport is changing your own position and seeing if they follow you.
+A quick test for physical rapport is changing your own position and seeing if they follow your lead.
 If so, you’re generating major rapport.
 If not, keep mirroring and try again a little later.

-With this first step, you’re creating the solid base by getting your audience to identify with you.
-It takes the most time and is the most important part of any quality communication interaction.
+With this first step, you’re creating the solid foundation you need to get your audience to identify with you.
+This step takes the most time and is the most important part of quality communication.
 Your goal is to get your audience to identify and relate to you (and your message) right up front.
-Your want them thinking, “me too” as they process your message instead of saying, “so what?”
+You want them thinking, “Me too” as they process your message, instead of saying, “So what?”

-You often see politicians using these techniques.
+You often see politicians use these techniques.
 It’s why, to connect with voters, they talk about their childhood or struggles they’ve overcome.
-Get whoever you’re talking to, whether one person or a whole auditorium, to unconsciously think “yes, yes, yes” and you’re well on your way to Step 2 of how to communicate effectively.
+If you’re able to get whoever you’re talking to, whether it’s one person or a whole auditorium, to subconsciously think “Yes, yes, yes” then you’re well on your way to Step 2 of how to communicate effectively.

 Step 2: Logic & reason (+10 yards)

 With your audience on your side, it’s now time to bring out the facts.
 You’ll want to give them just enough of the details to justify an emotional decision.
-Remember: people make decisions for emotional reasons, but they need to always be able to justify them with logic.
-So help your cause by giving them the logic they need to create this justification.
-Laying out your details and facts also proves that you can provide the solution and establishes you as a credible source for whatever you’re advocating.
+Remember: people make many decisions for emotional reasons, but to create sustainable choices, they always need to be able to justify them with logic.
+Help your cause by giving them the logic they need to create this justification.
+Laying out your details and facts up front also proves that you can provide the solution they seek, which establishes you as a credible source for whatever you’re advocating.

-Quick word of warning: Launching into dry details will likely kill the rapport you’ve built thus far.
-Integrate your information and continue to practice engagement.
+Quick word of warning: Launching into dry details in an attempt to offer logical justification will likely kill the rapport you’ve built thus far.
+Integrate your information naturally and continue to practice engagement.
 Guess what?
 You’re already halfway down the field!